 - One of the central conflicts of The Amazing Maurice and His Educated Rodents involves the terrier rings where the terriers compete to kill the greatest number of rats.

-- Jane Yolen's Pit Dragon Trilogy is set in a society where dragon-fighting is popular (dragon vs. dragon, directed by their human Mindlink Mates).
+- Jane Yolen's Pit Dragon Chronicles is set in a society where dragon-fighting is popular (dragon vs. dragon, directed by their human Mindlink Mates).